Inside: The best products for biracial curly hair!

 I don’t have to use this everyday either.
 The next day after I use it, their hair is still defined and relatively frizz free (depending on how much they have rolled around it).

-So I will put a little of this in my daughter’s hair every other day or two (again depending on how much she’s rolled around).
+So I’ll put a little of this in my daughter’s hair every other day or two (again depending on how much she’s rolled around).

 If you use it too often between washes on fine hair, the hair kind of looks like there is too much product in it.
 But it works AMAZING on my daughter’s hair!!